nfqakademija/vagrant_puphpet/README.md

 Run `vagrant up`.
 This will take 5 - 20 minutes.
 Monitor and allow admin access multiple times during first few minutes.

-Visit http://nfqakademija.dev and check that `File not found.` message has been printed to browser.
+Visit http://nfqakademija.dev and check that you see "everything is awesome".
+Also visit /info.php to see if php is working.

 ## Symfony